tylermercer/personal-website/src/content/posts/faith/-compassion-and-covenants.md

 other.^[See [Moses 7:28-37](https://www.churchofjesuschrist.org/study/scriptures/pgp/moses/7?lang=eng&id=p28-p37#p28).
 See also _The God Who Weeps_ by Terryl and Fiona Givens.
 Quoting from that book:
-"It is not their wickedness, but their 'misery,' not their disobedience, but their 'suffering,' that elicits the God of Heaven's tears."]
+"It is not their wickedness, but their 'misery,' not their disobedience, but their 'suffering,' that elicits the God of Heaven’s tears."]
 God, a perfect being, was willing to experience emotional pain---vulnerability---because of His love for His children.